shahid-k/MediBuddyAI/README.md

 ## Usage

-- **Application**:  To start the application and use the virtual assistant execute the following command:
+- **Application**:  To start the application and use the virtual assistant, execute the following command:
     ```bash
     streamlit run virtual_doc.py